March 10, 2023 - Andrew Mason

-The inclusion of MSIX in Windows Virtual Desktop (WVD) in form of MSIX app attach (which was made generally available in April 2021) is expected to dramatically increase the adoption of MSIX.
-Just for clarity, WVD is Microsoft’s entrance into the Desktop-as-a-Service market, or simply put DaaS, market which allows enterprises to place users’ desktops on Azure (find out more here).
+The inclusion of MSIX in Azure Virtual Desktop (AVD) in form of MSIX app attach (which was made generally available in April 2021) is expected to dramatically increase the adoption of MSIX.
+Just for clarity, AVD is Microsoft’s entrance into the Desktop-as-a-Service market, or simply put DaaS, market which allows enterprises to place users’ desktops on Azure (find out more here).
 A market long dominated by the likes of Citrix and VMware.
-A key technology of WVD is MSIX app attach (see my blog here: https://rimo3.com/blog/the-brilliance-of-msix-app-attach) that allows the deployment of applications easily and reliably to virtual desktops.
+A key technology of AVD is MSIX app attach (see Microsoft's resources: https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-faq) that allows the deployment of applications easily and reliably to virtual desktops.
 MSIX app attach is a brilliant concept and a real game-changer in application delivery.
 However, it does require applications to be delivered as MSIX packages.

-Converting applications to MSIX, unfortunately, remains difficult to achieve and will surely be a blocker to WVD adoption.
-Independent reports (available on request here) place the success rate at around 60%, and although some vendors claim their tools improve this, none have reported achieving higher than 80% success rates – and even then, many “converted” applications fail manual testing and are therefore unusable: for instance: a “straight” conversion of 7zip will appear to work, but then users will find that right-click functionality is missing.).
+Converting applications to MSIX, unfortunately, remains difficult to achieve and will surely be a blocker to AVD adoption.
 The basic problem is MSIX’s core functionality: the application containerization.
 A key feature of MSIX intended to enhance security and compatibility, it degrades compatibility as many apps rely on external resources, such as registry keys or pre-installed DLL’s.
 Why?
 Once containerized, they are unavailable.
 In most cases, it is possible to get around such limitations through various publicly available fixes such as the Microsoft PSF (Package Support Framework).
 However, doing this in practice requires knowledge and experience.
 It is also time-consuming and may require repeated testing until the conversion is “just right”.
 This remains a significant industry challenge.